 the number of frequencies assigned to SOB links in high spectrum demand areas be in accordance with the usage pattern for SOB links, and in line with spectrum availability (paying regard to assignment issues at section 5.2.7 of this RALI).
 The assignment of multiple frequencies in high spectrum demand areas allows licensees greater choice, as particular frequencies may not be usable in parts of the licensed area due to the presence of other services such as SFFLs and restrictions imposed through operation adjacent to a spectrum licensed band.

 The frequencies available for selection in line with section 5.2.7 of this RALI are listed in Table 6.

+Table 6 SOB frequency list (MHz)